mrkkrp/markkarpov.com/tutorial/exceptions.md

 Now here comes a subtle detail about masking.
-It is explained in papers and in the Simon Marlow's book [*Parallel and Concurrent Programming in Haskell*][parallel-and-concurrent], but we will try to re-iterate it here as concisely and clearly as possible (because it is easy to get confused):
+It is explained in papers and in the Simon Marlow's book [*Parallel and Concurrent Programming in Haskell*][parallel-and-concurrent], but we will try to re-iterate it here as concisely and clearly as possible:

 * Blocking (for example while waiting for a value to be put into `m`, as in `takeMVar m`) with asynchronous exceptions disabled is a bad thing.
 This